Night-Breeze-Inn/.github/profile/README.md

 ### Current projects

-Our main project for now is:
+Our main projects for now are:

 * [Draconae Project](https://github.com/Night-Breeze-Inn/Draconae-Project) (A character Manager for D&D)
 * [Our website](https://github.com/Night-Breeze-Inn/website) (Still in developpement)